bergesinstitute/graf-method/book-3-unit-4.md

 *Yo como mucho.* (I eat a lot.)

 *Yo como muchísimo.* (I really eat a lot.)

-> No podemos usar todos los sufijos con todas las palabras.
-A veces podemos, a veces no. No existe una regla específica.

-> 💂 We cannot use all suffixes with all words.
-Sometimes we can, sometimes we can't.
-There is no specific rule.

 ## Uso de los sufijos con nombres propios (use of suffixes with proper names)